MarcSabatella/OriginalSound/README.md

-Two separate controls are included: one for echo cancellation, and one for other other voice optimizations including auto gain control and noise supression.
+Two separate controls are included: one for echo cancellation, and one for other other voice optimizations
+(including auto gain control and noise supression).

 Note: in order for the settings to take effect, you will need to change audio devices,